fpirsch/twin-bcrypt/README.md

 Pure JS implementation of the [BCrypt](https://en.wikipedia.org/wiki/Bcrypt) algorithm for Node and the browser without dependencies.
 See the htpasswpd generator at http://aspirine.org/htpasswd_en.html for a live demo.

-## TODO:
-This is work in progress...

-The test coverage is getting quite good.
-Most tests pass, but some still fail.
+*Note:* some of the tests still fail.
 That's how [BDD](https://en.wikipedia.org/wiki/Behavior-driven_development) works.
 Think of those failing tests not as flaws but as a TODO list : the initial project had a number of weaknesses and that's the point of creating twin-bcrypt.

 ## Basic usage: